How to integrate Documenso MCP with LangChain

 Introduction

 This guide walks you through connecting Documenso to LangChain using the Composio tool router.
-By the end, you'll have a working Documenso agent that can send a contract to client for signature, download the latest signed nda document, list all templates for onboarding paperwork, duplicate an agreement for a new recipient through natural language commands.
+By the end, you'll have a working Documenso agent that can send a contract to client for signature, download the latest signed nda document, list all templates for onboarding paperwork through natural language commands.

 This guide will help you understand how to give your LangChain agent real control over a Documenso account through Composio's Documenso MCP server.